logchimp/docs/content/docs/resources/ecosystem.md

 ---
 title: Ecosystem
+icon: Sprout
 ---

-Before diving into LogChimp's application architecture in the next section, it's useful to give you a high-level overview of the wider ecosystem and where to find things!
+Before diving into LogChimp's application [architecture](/docs/resources/architecture) in the next section, it's useful to give you a high-level overview of the wider ecosystem and where to find things!

 There are a lot of resources and helpful tutorials for working with LogChimp to help get started.